 Daniel Kahneman

-Nobel 2002 | Who is Daniel Kahneman and how did he change the field of economics?
+Nobel 2002 | Who was Daniel Kahneman and how did he change the field of economics?

 You could call Daniel Kahneman the unicorn of economics.
 As a psychologist, he had a profound influence on people who criticized the homo economics, the theoretical notion that our economic decisions are always perfectly rational, instead showing how people actually make decisions.
 His insights forever changed the field, paving the way for what’s now called behavioral economics.

-If we want to understand and shape the system, Kahneman claims that we need to understand the humans who act inside of it first.
+If we want to understand and shape the system, Kahneman claimed that we need to understand the humans who act inside of it first.
 Long-time companion Amos Tversky and Kahneman dedicated their academic lives to the psychological phenomena around judgement and decision-making, establishing a new way of thinking about human errors based on heuristics and biases.

 Daniel Kahneman Prospect Theory